matrix-org/matrix-spec-proposals/proposals/3896-appservice-media.md

 Whenever the homeserver gets a request that matches the regex, it should make a http GET request to `/_matrix/app/v1/media/{mediaId}`.

+This request has no body nor query parameters.
+Servers MAY be redirected via HTTP 307/308 responses, which they should follow to obtain the content. `Content-Disposition` and `Content-Type` headers SHOULD be set in the response, so that the server is made aware of the file name and content type of the media, although this is not always possible with the remote platform the appservice is fetching the media from.

 For example:

 ```yaml